correlator-io/correlator/docs/DEVELOPMENT.md

 #### Configuration

 - **Go Version**: 1.25.0 (set in `env.GO_VERSION`)
-- **golangci-lint Version**: v1.59.1 (via official GitHub Action v8.0.0)
+- **golangci-lint Version**: v2.4.0
 - **Test Timeout**: 10 minutes for integration tests
 - **Security**: PostgreSQL test password stored in GitHub Secrets (`POSTGRES_TEST_PASSWORD`) - no plaintext credentials in workflow files
-- **Cache**: Go modules, build cache, and golangci-lint cache for faster runs

 **Near-Perfect CI/Local Consistency**: The PR workflow uses the same `make` commands you run locally, ensuring identical behavior between development and CI environments.

-**Note on Linting**: CI uses the official `golangci-lint-action@v8` for better performance and PR annotations, while local development uses `make lint`.
-Both use the same `.golangci.yml` configuration for identical linting rules.
+**Note on Linting**: CI uses the official v2 of `golangci-lint`.
+This must be the same version as the local development environment.
+Both use `make lint` and the same `.golangci.yml` configuration for identical linting rules.

-#### Required GitHub Secrets

-The workflow requires the following secrets to be configured in the repository settings:

-- `POSTGRES_TEST_PASSWORD`: PostgreSQL password for integration tests (e.g., `correlator_test_password`)
 ---

 ## Code Style & Best Practices